-Coronary heart disease – how to prevent heart attack and stroke: While genetics play a significant role in the risk for heart attack and stroke, what you eat also has a lot to do with it.
+Coronary heart disease – how to prevent heart attack : While genetics play a significant role in the risk for heart attack and stroke, what you eat also has a lot to do with it.
 It is not just about avoiding foods known to be bad for you.
 It is also about filling your diet with foods that support cardiovascular health—foods that will prevent heart attack and stroke.

 Whether you are looking for some heart-healthy breakfast foods, lunch, or diner, it is always a good idea to have a list of heart healthy foods to choose from.

 I am talking about heart healthy food list that you can refer to repeatedly to find what you need each meal to keep yourself safe from coronary heart disease that can lead to severe heart attack and stroke.